AveryCaldwell/e-commerce-Back-End-ORM/README.md

  ```terminal
 source db/schema.sql
 ```
+6. Exit MySql using the command: `quit`.
-6. After creating the models and routes, run the following command to seed data to your database:
+7. Run the following command to seed data to your database:
  ```terminal
  npm run seed
 ```
-7. Start the application:
+8. Start the application:
 ```terminal
 npm start
 ```
-8. Open Insomnia to GET, POST, PUT, and DELETE the routes for categories, products, or tags.
+9. Open Insomnia to GET, POST, PUT, and DELETE the routes for categories, products, or tags.

 <br>